Warp Records: Legacy

 Pitchfork said music released by Warp typically emphasises "shifts and melodies and complex rhythm structures over the more subtle builds and crescendos of repetitive dance", using "syncopated rhythms, wit and whimsy, and the blending [of] the abstract and the melodic".
 Warp is associated with the "cerebral" electronic music of acts such as Aphex Twin, Autechre and Boards of Canada.
 However, Resident Advisor wrote that it had shifted to encompass "all manner of experimental, progressive and left-of-centre sounds from across the musical spectrum".
 In 2009, Pitchfork wrote that Warp was a trusted brand that had succeeded by breaking with conventions of electronic music, "embracing artists with wit and charisma over the sometimes monochromatic communalism favoured by techno's more faceless producers".
 Vice wrote in 2013 that "while not all its artists have enjoyed commercial success, there are precious few follies or embarrassments in its legacy".

 DMY wrote that the fact that Warp had thrived while remaining independent, even when many major labels had disappeared, made them a role model for independent labels.
 Beckett said that, unlike other labels, Warp saw itself "at the service of the artist".
-In 2002, Mark Blacklock of The Telegraph wrote that Warp was "a truly progressive organisation ... where other labels claim to be artist-orientated, Warp really is."
+In 2002, Mark Blacklock of The Telegraph wrote that Warp was "a truly progressive organisation ...
+Where other labels claim to be artist-orientated, Warp really is."
 He wrote that Warp allowing in-demand acts such as Aphex Twin and Squarepusher to avoid publicity boosted their underground credibility and attracted unusual artists such as the satirist Chris Morris.
+The Independent described Aphex Twin as Warp's most important artist, creating its "creative commercial core", as the Smiths had done for Rough Trade and Arctic Monkeys later did for Domino.
+Though Aphex Twin also released work through Rephlex Records, Warp released his most successful releases, Richard D. James Album (1996) and the singles "Come to Daddy" (1997) and "Windowlicker" (1999).

 In 2007, The Independent described Warp as one of the most pioneering independent labels in history, and in 2009 The Guardian described it as one of the UK's greatest independent labels.
 Resident Advisor wrote in 2019 that Warp was "one of the most influential and respected institutions in electronic music" and had "championed some of the most groundbreaking artists of its generation".
-It wrote that its "outsider ethos" was rooted in Beckett and Mitchell's roots in punk, the English north-south divide, and the radical politics of 1980s Sheffield.
+It wrote that its "outsider ethos" was rooted in Beckett and Mitchell's roots in punk, the English north-south divide and the radical politics of 1980s Sheffield.
 The journalist Richard King described Warp as "the most creatively successful independent label" of the 1990s, ahead of the "perky ordinariness" of Britpop.

-Warp Records found audiences beyond listeners of dance music, and influenced pop and rock music.
+Warp Records found audiences beyond listeners of dance music and influenced pop and rock music.
 Artists such as Aphex Twin and Autechre influenced Radiohead's move into electronic music with their 2000 album Kid A. The singer, Thom Yorke, purchased copies of the entire Warp back catalogue.